-This June PrairieFest will bring you “The Festival You Know By Heart!”
-Presented by the Oswegoland Park District and First National Bank.
-The theme honors PrairieFest’s 30th Anniversary and the deep rooted traditions of this community’s annual summer celebration that occurs for four days over Father’s Day weekend.
+Over Father’s Day weekend each June, the Oswegoland Park District brings you PrairieFest, “The Festival You Know By Heart”.
+The Our theme honors PrairieFest’s deep rooted traditions of this community’s annual summer celebration that occurs for four days over the summer.

-Thursday’s celebration begins with the PrairieWinds Community Concert, a PrairieFest tradition for musicians in our area.
-This terrific performance serves as a great lead in to the Thursday night band, Hi Infidelity.
-We are pleased to welcome High Infidelity back to the PrairieFest stage.
+Thursday’s celebration began with the PrairieWinds Community Concert, a PrairieFest tradition for musicians in our area.
+This terrific performance served as a great lead in to the Thursday night band, Hi Infidelity.
+The grounds were filled with fans rocking out to their all 80’s playlist.

-Accomplished Chicago-area musician, Dave Rudolf, will lead our youngest concertgoers on a musical adventure at the Friday Family Concert on the PrairieFest main stage.
+Accomplished Chicago-area musician, Dave Rudolf, lead our youngest concertgoers on a musical adventure at the Friday Family Concert on the PrairieFest main stage the next day.

 It’s the songs, the parade, the rides, and the people you know by heart.
-It’s where everyone is going to be this Father’s Day weekend.
+It’s where everyone is going to be next Father’s Day weekend.
+We’ve proved year after year, that no weather can keep a good time down for long.
 It’s PrairieFest, the festival you know by heart.